RKeaves/auto-delete-unit3d/README.md

 [![Version](https://img.shields.io/badge/version-1.9.4-blue.svg)](https://github.com/rkeaves/auto-delete-unit3d)
 [![License: GPL-3.0-or-later](https://img.shields.io/badge/License-GPL--3.0--or--later-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.html)

-auto-delete-unit3d is a userscript designed to automate the deletion process of torrent entries on UNIT3D-based trackers.
-It streamlines the workflow by processing a user-defined list of torrent URLs sequentially, detecting successful deletions via 404 error pages, and even offering a quick "Add" button for torrent links to queue them effortlessly.
+The auto-delete-unit3d userscript automates the deletion of torrent entries on UNIT3D-based trackers.
+It processes a user-defined list of torrent URLs sequentially, identifies successful deletions via 404 error pages, and includes a convenient "Add" button for effortlessly queuing torrent links.
+Additionally, you can drag and drop the URL directly into the text box to add it to the queue.
+To prevent detection and potential blocking, the script incorporates random time intervals between deletion attempts, ensuring a more natural and less predictable deletion pattern.

 ---